Bhagat Baba Kalu

-Baba Kalu is a local Bhagat revered by the people of the Hoshiarpur and Phagwara areas within Punjab, India.
+Bhagat Baba Kalu is a local Bhagat revered by the people of the Hoshiarpur and Phagwara areas within Punjab, India.

 History

-Baba Kalu was born in Barial, a village in Hoshiarpur during medieval times.
-He spent his final days in the village of Panch Nangal near the village Khushalpur in Hoshiarpur where his wooden sandals are still kept.

-The main shrine of Baba Kalu is in Panshta (also known as Panchhat).

-Baba Kalu was of the Manauti surname and had two sons: Ganesha and Mehesha.
+Bhagat Baba Kalu was born in the village of Barial, located in Hoshiarpur district, during medieval India.
+Baba Kalu belonged to the Hindu Jhir community.
+He was of the Manauti surname and had two sons: Ganesha and Mehesha.
 The latter left issue who are styled Bawas and live in the villages of Panshta, Barial, Panch Nangal, Khutiar and Kahnpur.

-He also had 4 disciples: Lachhmi Chand, Sri Chand, Megh Chand, and Tara Chand, among whose descendents is a Granthi.
+Baba Kalu had four disciples: Lachhmi Chand, Sri Chand, Megh Chand, and Tara Chand, among whose descendents a priest is elected.
+He spent his final days in the village of Panch Nangal near the village Khushalpur in Hoshiarpur, where his wooden sandals are still kept.
+Baba Kalu is regarded as the founder of Kalupanth.
+Kalu Baba's devotees, known as Kalupanthis, come from the adherents of Hindu and Sikh religion.